Seelengrab/Seelengrab.github.io/articles/Julia Abstractions for Arduino registers/index.md

 I spent a full day on these constants, writing them out by hand.
 I only learnt afterwards that I could have generated these from some
 XML file :') I'm telling myself that I didn't know the exact interface I wanted to use yet (which was true, the interface evolved while writing out pins & bits one by one), but I'll definitely do that for the next chip.
+Regardless, now all of the registers and their individual pins should be defined as constants under the `AVRDevies.ATmega328p` submodule.

 The definitions themselves for this chip finally ended up in the `ATmega328p` submodule of `AVRDevices`, since those pins and registers are for that chip.
 Full disclosure though, I do not own other chips that I could target with this, so unless someone else wants to